iapheus/hugoBlog/content/posts/how-i-use-samba/index.md

 title = "How I Use 'Samba' as a Music Streaming Solution"
 +++

 It was time for me to stop the ads that appeared on Spotify, which I have been using for years.
-Actually, I had a lot of different alternatives, like modded clients with adblock plugins, open-source frontend music applications.
+Actually, I had a lot of different alternatives, like modded clients with adblock plugins, open-source music applications.
 I tried a lot of them, but I found myself in another search, I didn't have an incredibly large music archive, they were all about ~1000 songs, and because it wouldn't take up a lot of space - I'm a little short of storage :) - I decided to host it myself.
 I'll talk about how I did it, what tools I used, and whether I was satisfied.

 ## What is 'Samba' and 'SMB' really?